 Keep in mind macro ratios should be fine-tuned in order to achieve your personal goals.
 There are many keto macro calculators available that will do the math for you.

-Following these tips for counting macros can help you stick to your plan:
+Following these tips on how to count macros can help you stick to your plan:

 1. Read labels: Carefully study nutritional labels to find out the number of grams of macros.
 Remember that a serving size isn't always the same as package size.
 If you're eating more than one serving at a time, you'll need to multiply the number of servings by the figures listed for each macro.